wzding/deprecated_wzding.github.io/project1.md

 <br><br><a href="https://wzding.github.io/wzding.github.io/projects/Select_Genre_of_Next_Movie.html" target="_blank">**Select Genre of Next Movie**</a> - In this project, my goal was to pick the genre of our studio’s next movie using the dataset of IMDB movie ratings.
 I came up with two metrics to evaluate the popularity and reputation of a movie in a cerain genre and made recommendations on the genre of the next movie.

 ## Non-profit
-<a href="https://wzding.github.io/wzding.github.io/projects/Finding_Donors_for_Charity.html" target="_blank">**Finding Donors for Charity**</a> - In this project, we built algorithms to identify potential donors for a non-profit organization to reduce overhead cost of sending mails and outreach.
+<a href="https://wzding.github.io/wzding.github.io/projects/Finding_Donors_for_Charity.html" target="_blank">**Finding Donors for Charity**</a> - In this project, I built algorithms to identify potential donors for a non-profit organization to reduce overhead cost of sending mails and outreach.

 ## Learn from Catastrophic Events
 <a href="https://wzding.github.io/wzding.github.io/projects/Titanic_Survival_Exploration.html" target="_blank">**Titanic Survival Exploration**</a> - The project revolved around taking in a dataset of all the passengers in the Titanic disaster, which includes data such as age, gender, ticket price and etc. to predict whether or not they survived.